ginobilinie/codeBook/README.md

 122. levelOrder.cpp: traverse the tree in level order, and we should put elements of each level in a same vector.
 I write it using bfs, with two queue, one queue stores the TreeNode*, another one stores the level id.

+123. zigzagLevelOrder.cpp: similar with 123, but in a zigzag manner.
+The solution is quite similar with 122, but we just need to use a variable cnts to measure whether it is in odd or even line.

 # old
 for fun, forever